-Polish Lands at the Turn of the First and the Second Millennia, edited by Przemysław Urbańczyk (Warsaw: Institute of Archaeology and Ethnology, Polish Academy of Sciences, 2004), pp. 89-124; Karin Reichenbach, "The research program on the beginnings of the Polish state between Polish Western thought and historical materialism: structural developments and political reorientation," Przegląd Archaeologiczny 65 (2017), 19-34.
+&lt;sup>11 Zbigniew Kobyliński and Grażyna Rutkowska, "Propagandist Use of History and Archaeology in Justification of Polish Rights to the 'Recovered Territories' After World War II," Archaeologia Polona 43 (2005): 51-124, here 111-12.
+See also Stanisław Kurnatowski, "Early Medieval Międzyrzecz," in Przemysław Urbańczyk, ed., Polish Lands at the Turn of the First and the Second Millennia (Warsaw: Institute of Archaeology and Ethnology, Polish Academy of Sciences, 2004), 89-124; Karin Reichenbach, "The Research Program on the Beginnings of the Polish State Between Polish Western Thought and Historical Materialism: Structural Developments and Political Reorientation," Przegląd Archeologiczny 65 (2017): 19-34.

-12 Chris Halewood and Kevin Hannam, "Viking heritage tourism: authenticity and commodification," Annals of Tourism Research 28 (2001), 565-80, here 570.
-For heritage tourism and archaeology, see Alexander Herrera Wassilowsky, "Turismo patrimonial, identidad y desarollo en el Perú," Indiana 34 (2017), no. 1, 199-230.
-For the depiction of archaeology in such video games as Destiny and World of Warcraft, see Kathryn Meyers Emery and Andrew Reinhard, "Trading shovels for controllers: a brief exploration of the portrayal of archaeology in video games," Public Archaeology 14 (2015), no. 2, 137-49.
+&lt;sup>12 Chris Halewood and Kevin Hannam, "Viking Heritage Tourism: Authenticity and Commodification," Annals of Tourism Research 28 (2001): 565-80, here 570.
+For heritage tourism and archaeology, see Alexander Herrera Wassilowsky, "Turismo patrimonial, identidad y desarollo en el Perú," Indiana 34, no. 1 (2017): 199-230.
+For the depiction of archaeology in such video games as Destiny and World of Warcraft, see Kathryn Meyers Emery and Andrew Reinhard, "Trading Shovels for Controllers: A Brief Exploration of the Portrayal of Archaeology in Video Games," Public Archaeology 14, no. 2 (2015): 137-49.

-13 Andrew Curry, "The Viking experiment," Archaeology 60 (2007), no. 3, 45-49; Gregory Cattaneo, "The Scandinavians in Poland: a re-evaluation of perceptions of the Vikings," Brathair 9 (2009), no. 2, 2-14.
-For Curonians, see Audronė Bliujienė, "The Curonians of the Lithuanian coast," in A Hundred Years of Archaeological Discoveries in Lithuania, edited by Gintautas Zabiela, Zenonas Baubonis and Eglė Marcinkevičiutė (Vilnius: Lietuvos Archeologijos Draugija, 2016), pp. 268-85.
-14 For Curonian female dress accessories of the Viking age, see Audronė Bliujienė, Vikingų epochos kuršiu papuošalų ornamentika (Vilnius: Diemedzio, 1999), a book duly consulted by many participants in the Wolin festival.
+&lt;sup>13 Andrew Curry, "The Viking Experiment," Archaeology 60, no. 3 (2007): 45-49; Gregory Cattaneo, "The Scandinavians in Poland: A Re-Evaluation of Perceptions of the Vikings," Brathair 9, no. 2 (2009): 2-14.
+For Curonians, see Audronė Bliujienė, "The Curonians of the Lithuanian Coast," in Gintautas Zabiela, Zenonas Baubonis and Eglė Marcinkevičiutė, eds., A Hundred Years of Archaeological Discoveries in Lithuania (Vilnius: Lietuvos Archeologijos Draugija, 2016), 268-85.
+For Curonian female dress accessories of the Viking age, see Audronė Bliujienė, Vikingu epochos the Viking Festival in Wolin are far more careful with historical details than Sergiu Nicolaescu, the Romanian director of the movie The Dacians.